 - Higher cost of raising capital: Raising capital through shares is lengthy and expensive.
 The company has to issue the prospects informing IPO; there will reduce advertisement costs, legal costs, etc.

-- Taxation: Dividends are paid from the company’s after-tax profits, while the interest paid on bank loans is tax-deductible.
+- Taxation: The company pays dividends from its after-tax profits while it deducts the interest paid on bank loans for tax purposes.